kakandemanwell/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-countthatword -counts the no, of appearance of bin 16-whatsnext -displays a set of characters 16-whatsnext -displays all the lines in the file that do not contain the patterh bin
+14-countthatword -counts the no, of appearance of bin 16-whatsnext -displays a set of characters 16-whatsnext -displays all the lines in the file that do not contain the patterh bin 18-letteroly -display all lines of the filestarting with a letter including capital letters